mgenware/qing/docs/src/tests/api_tests.md

 # API tests

-An API test is a kind of integration test.
-Qing API tests are stored in `/it/api`.
+Qing API tests are stored under `/it/api`.
 They test all backend APIs with different credentials.

-## Build and run API tests locally
+## Run API tests locally

 - Make sure server is running.
-- Go to integration tests project `/it`.
+- Build integration tests `qing it`.
-- Start building and watching: `dz dev`.
+- Run API tests `qing it api`.
-- Run API tests: `dz api`.
+  - To run a specific API test by name: `qing it api -g "<regex>"`